What does Sombai Cambodian Liqueur mean?

 Sombai – pronounced as “som bai” – means “some rice, please” in Khmer.

 Rice is the main staple food in Cambodia, but is also the base of the distillation of alcohol hence the preparation of the staple alcoholic beverage, the rice wine that the Cambodians drink.
-Throughout history, the Khmer have used local liquor in traditional medicine to extract the benefits of fruits, spices and roots.
-It is now considered by some as the national drink of Cambodia.
+Throughout history, the Khmer people have used local liquor in traditional medicine to extract the benefits of fruits, spices and roots.
+Sombai is now considered by some as the national drink of Cambodia and thus a typical souvenir.

 Liqueur production process